aghaynes/stats_edu_vignettes/SampleSize/SampleSizeCalculation.md

 Sample size calculation is a very important part of the study planning process.
 To make the most of your meeting with the statistician, have the answers to the questions mentioned above.

+# Quiz answers

+Question 1: A (it’s a false positive).
+Question 2: B or C (a larger sample increases power which reduces the risk of a type 2 error).
+Question 3: C (you’re not testing a difference, just trying the estimate the quantity to within a given limit).
+Question 4: B, C, and D (these are all important.
+E can also be useful for approximating trial duration.

 # References